 - problems moving, swallowing, and breathing

-Type 2 SMA is also called intermediate SMA.
-In general, people with type 2 SMA have at least three SMN2 genes.
+Type 2 SMA is also called intermediate SMA and affects around 30% of people with the condition.
+In general, many people with type 2 SMA have three SMN2 genes.

 When symptoms start

-The symptoms of type 2 SMA usually begin when a baby is between 7 and 18 months old.
+The symptoms of type 2 SMA usually begin by 18 months old.

 Symptoms of type 2 SMA tend to be less severe than type 1.
-They include:
+They may

 - weak arms and legs